jeffreysilver/slowcovid-lambdas/docs/drill-progress.md

 As we process each event, we update a user's entire tree of objects (`users`, `phone_numbers`, `drill_statuses`, and `drill_instances`) in one transaction.

+**NOTE**: Though our data model allows each user to have multiple phone numbers, the system won't handle it well if more than one phone number is actively being used.
+We assume that the updater (described below) processes one event at a time for each user.
+If a user is actively receiving events for two phone numbers at once, they may come in on different stream shards and violate this assumption.

 ## Components

 * A relational database (Amazon Aurora, postgresql-compatible version)
 * A DynamoDB table used for drill scheduling
 * [Updater](../stopcovid/drill_progress/aws_lambdas/update_drill_status.py): A consumer of the Dialog Context's event stream that updates the database based on each event.
+The Updater also handles on-demand drill initiation, which occurs when a user first validates or when they request a new drill by typing MORE.
 * [Next drill scheduler](../stopcovid/drill_progress/aws_lambdas/schedule_next_drills_to_trigger.py): A cron that runs daily to find users who need new drills.
 Those user-drill combinations are recorded in DynamoDB for distribution over the next 3 hours — to avoid flooding twilio with a bunch of messages at once.
 * [Scheduled drill initiator](../stopcovid/drill_progress/aws_lambdas/trigger_scheduled_drill.py): Initiates drills scheduled by the previous lambda, by enqueueing a command for the Dialog Context.
 * [Reminder sender](../stopcovid/drill_progress/aws_lambdas/trigger_reminders.py): A cron that sends reminders for users who haven't interacted in a while.
 Enqueues a command for the Dialog Context to actually send the reminders.